YouDirk/youdirk_numeric_io/CONTRIBUTING.md

 website_mf_rmtag: Remove a Tag of the current Forge-Version from website

 # --- Others ---
+install_client: (only Windows) Run BUILD, MF_INSTALL_CLIENT and install the Mod-Jar to the official Minecraft Launcher, downloadable from https://www.minecraft.net/download/
+install_server: (also Linux) Run BUILD, MF_INSTALL_SERVER and install the Mod-Jar to the productive Server installed in `PREFIX=/c/installdir`
+mf_install_client: (only Windows) Compile Forge Installer Jar and install the Client part to official Minecraft Launcher, downloadable from https://www.minecraft.net/download/
+mf_install_server: (also Linux) Compile Forge Installer Jar and install a productive build of the Server part to `PREFIX=/c/installdir`
 config_all: Generate all config files which are generally needed for the whole project.
 Normally it will called automatically
 forge: clone/checkout Git submodule `forge`, the latest official Minecraft Forge source for branch defined in makefile.config.mk
-install: Run BUILD, MF_INSTALL and install the Mod-Jar to the official Minecraft Launcher, downloadable from https://www.minecraft.net/download/
 website_forge: Same as MF_PUBLISH, but a copy of the Forge Jars must be already available in maven repository
 clean_bootstrap: Delete all files which were generated via BOOTSTRAP
 clean_forge: Delete all files which were generated via FORGE
 mf_deinit: Deinit the Forge Git submodule `forge` which was generated via FORGE
-mf_install: Compile Forge Installer Jar and install it to official Minecraft Launcher, downloadable from https://www.minecraft.net/download/
 website_mod: Same as PUBLISH, but a copy of the Mod-Jar must be already available in maven repository
 ```